Art of the Kingdom of Benin: Leopard imagery in the arts of Benin

+An example of a 19th-century Benin ivory leopard carving is found in the British Museum.
+The object was shaped into a carved, stylized, ivory leopard with spots of inlaid copper.
+Each of the leopard's main body parts were forged from a different tusk.
+Often showed in pairs, a pair of carved leopards resided not only as a decoration but as an expression of superiority within the Oba's palace in Benin City.

 The Oba's regalia

 The Oba's divine right to rule is reiterated in his regalia.
 His coral crowns, shirts, aprons, necklaces, and accessories refer to those that Oba Ewuare is said to have stolen from Olokun, the god of the waters and prosperity.
 Coral and red stones such as jasper and agate are also filled with supernatural energy, or ase, as are elephant ivory and brass, two other valuable materials that the Oba has historically controlled.

 Despite his divine status, the Oba can not rule alone.
 He must rely on others to fulfill his destiny, a dependence that is physically expressed when he walks or sits with his arms supported at the elbows and wrists by attendants.
 They help him bear the weight of his regalia, a constant reminder of the burden of kingship.

 Brass casting

 Brass casters (igun eronmwon) are the highest-ranking craft guild within the hierarchical structure of the Iwebo society, followed by blacksmiths (igun ematon) and ivory and wood carvers (igbesanwan).

 The origins of brass casting in Benin are debated.
 One popular story credits Oba Oguola (enthroned c.
-1280) with sending for a master brass caster from Ile Ife, the capital city of the ancient Ife Kingdom to the northwest, and with later establishing a royal brass-casting guild.
+1280) with sending for a master brass caster from Ile Ife, the capital city of the Ancient Ife Kingdom to the northwest, and with later establishing a royal brass-casting guild.
 Others suggest brass casting developed independently in Benin and may have mutually benefited from exchange with Ile Ife.
 Casters in both regions used the lost wax method, in which a precisely detailed wax model is formed over a clay core.
 When the model is complete, clay is carefully applied over the wax.
 It is then heated, melting the wax, which exits from a narrow channel.
 Next, molten metal is poured into the mold.
 Once cool, the hardened clay is chipped away, leaving behind an image now cast in bronze.